gioenn/response-letter-template/README.md

 ### Usage

+To use the new commands put the `responseletter.sty` file into the root folder of a latex project and in the preamble of the main file add `\usepackage{responseletter}`.

 * **Command** `\reviewer{review prologue}{thanks}`

 Usually the review of a reviewer starts with a prologue that summarizes the work and its main strenghts and drawbacks.
 After this part it is usually good practice to thank the reviewer for her/his feedbacks.

 This command creates a title 'Reviewer \<num\>' using the \Large font size and prints *review prologue* in italic and *thanks* in red color.